 Speak Up Week Of Action, 1-9 July

-This week, as part of the Speak Up!
-Week of Action we are encouraging people to write to, or visit, their MP to emphasise the importance of urgent action on climate change
+As part of the Speak Up!
+Week of Action 2018 we encouraged people to write to, or visit, their MP to emphasise the importance of urgent action on climate change

 If you're writing a letter, it's great to compose your own.
 Alternatively, if you're short of time we have put together a pre-written letter which you can just cut and paste into your own email, or edit at your convenience.